deepskystacker/DSS/Installers/README.txt

     This should be a) much faster, and b) should result in consistent image scaling.
     Also write these keywords when writing FITS floating point files.

+2. Fix rounding error in "stack recap" daolog in calculation of total exposure time.

 Welcome to DeepSkyStacker 5.1.8
 ======================================